tcahan/SynapseAssessment/README.md

 ### F5 Running

-The current implementation of running the application is expected to break unless actual API endpoints.
-Mocking inside of the actual application, not just the tests can be done if desire, but it feels like changes such as this are beyond the scope of a short project.
+The current implementation of running the application is expected to break unless actual API endpoints exist.
+Mocking inside of the actual application, not just the tests can be done if desired when running locally, but it feels like changes such as this are beyond the scope of a short project.

+Additionally, as noted in a code comment, we could cause the application to at least run successfully by adding api endpoint health check calls to the _ValidateApiEndpoints_ method.
+When failing one of these api checks, the code would then not attempt to call these endpoints and execute successfully, although orders would of course not be processed.

 ### JObject